davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 For this PoC  you need to copy the `terraform.tfstate` file to the infra folder of the env you were running from
 (for instance for DEV that would be infra/non-prod/dev) after that you can use it for altering and deleting the terraform stack.

+Now, note that the docker phase only does a build, not a run.
+We are not using docker in the classical sense.
+We use it as an encapsulated artefact builder.
+This is closer of how [Concourse CI](https://concourse-ci.org/) is working.
+Since the real artefacts are created on AWS there is no need to have any artefact in the docker repo to run.
+So the image creation and deployment is triggered in the `docker build`.
+There is no `docker run`.
+The docker-images are not reusable and can be deleted

 ----